panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 A) Define the interface that describes what props the component accepts using an [object type](https://www.typescriptlang.org/docs/handbook/2/objects.html).
 A good naming convention for the props interface is `ComponentName` + `Props` = `ComponentNameProps`

-B) The use the interface to annotate the props parameter inside the functional component function.
+B) Then use the interface to annotate the props parameter inside the functional component function.

 For example, let's annotate a component `Message` that accepts 2 props: `text` (a string) and `important` (a boolean):